mirfan899/sppas/Packager/doc/06_scripting/63_python.md

 Writing a file requires to open it in a writing mode:

-* 'w' is the mode used to write; it will erase any existing file;
+* 'w' is the mode to write data; it will erase any existing file;
-* 'a' is the mode used to append data in an existing file.
+* 'a' is the mode to append data in an existing file.

 A file can be opened in an encoding and saved in another one.
-This could be useful to write a script to convert the encoding of a set of files in a given folder to UTF-8 for example.
-The following could help to create such a script:
+This could be useful to write a script to convert the encoding of a set of files.
+The following could help to create such script:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.python .numberLines startFrom="10"}
 # getting all files of a given folder: